Bird’s Paradise of Maharashtra !!

 For Lifetime Membership Details (Rs.1000/- only), click here

-1. Flamingo watching boat rides and Bird watching trails as per the itinerary
+1. Flamingo watching boat rides, bird watching trails, learning sessions as per the itinerary

-2. Overnight Stay in homestay on sharing basis
+2. Overnight stay in non AC room on twin sharing basis (basic homely accommodation)

-3. Meals i.e. 1 breakfast, 1 lunch and refreshments
+3. All meals at Bhigwan i.e. 1 breakfast, 2 lunch, 1 Dinner and refreshments

 1. Transportation from Mumbai to Mumbai (Will be arranged on cost sharing basis / One can directly report at Bhigwan)